Integrated Accessibility Standards Policy

 7.1.1 – Emergency Information

-The Township prepares emergency procedures, plans or public safety information and then makes the information available to the public.
-Refer to the Township Accessible Customer Service Policy related to the provision of emergency information.
+The Municipality prepares emergency procedures, plans or public safety information and then makes the information available to the public.
+Refer to the Municipalities’ Accessible Customer Service Policy related to the provision of emergency information.

 7.1.2 – Accessible Formats and Communications Supports

-The Township is obligated to create, provide and receive information and communications in ways that are accessible to people with disabilities:
+The Municipality is obligated to create, provide and receive information and communications in ways that are accessible to people with disabilities:

 - Upon request in a timely manner that takes into account the person’s disability.